-Senator Dick Durbin, a Democrat from Springfield, is the 47th U.S. Senator from the State of Illinois, the state’s senior senator, and the convener of Illinois’s bipartisan congressional delegation.
+Senator Dick Durbin, a Democrat from Springfield, is the 47th U.S. Senator from the State of Illinois, the state’s senior senator, and the convener of Illinois’ bipartisan congressional delegation.

-Durbin also serves as the Assistant Democratic Leader, the second highest ranking position in the Senate.
-Also known as the Democratic Whip, Senator Durbin has been elected to this leadership post by his Democratic colleagues every two years since 2006.
-In 2004, he was elected as Minority Whip.
-Durbin is only the fifth Illinois Senator in history to serve as a Senate leader.
+Durbin also serves as the Minority Whip, the second highest ranking position among the Senate Democrats.
+Senator Durbin has been elected to this leadership post by his Democratic colleagues every two years since 2005.

 Elected to the U.S. Senate on November 5, 1996, and re-elected in 2002, 2008, and 2014, Durbin fills the seat left vacant by the retirement of his long-time friend and mentor, U.S. Senator Paul Simon.

-Durbin sits on the Senate Judiciary, Appropriations, Foreign Relations and Rules Committees.
-He is the Chairman of the Judiciary Committee’s Subcommittee on the Constitution, Civil Rights and Human Rights and the Appropriations Committee’s Financial Services and General Government subcommittee.
+Durbin sits on the Senate Judiciary, Appropriations, and Rules Committees.
+He is the Ranking Member of the Judiciary Committee’s Subcommittee on the Constitution and the Appropriations Committee’s Defense Subcommittee.

 Senator Durbin makes approximately 50 round trips a year between Washington and Illinois.
 He is married to Loretta Schaefer Durbin.
 Their family consists of three children–Christine (deceased), Paul and Jennifer–as well as three grandchildren, Alex, Ona and Floyd.
 They reside in Springfield.